-This gives protection to the transformer, be it a NST (Neon Transformer) or a PIG from any 'over voltage' situation that may occur.
-This is when a reverse EMF is generated by the primary and heads back to the coil.
-This situation can also arise if the primary receives a strike from a streamer from the top load.
+This important part gives protection to the transformer, be it a NST or to a lesser extent a PDT from any over-voltage situation that may occur, for example if the primary receives a strike from a streamer.

-The wiring is shown below, with the gaps being adjusted so that they only occasionally 'fire' when running with everything disconnected.
-This ensures if the voltage climbs above normal they will then fire, shorting out the incoming high voltage spike.
-Obviously this shorts the NST output as well, but NST's are built to withstand a short circuit across their output.
-This is because a neon tube initially presents a short circuit to its NST when it first starts up.
+Obviously this shorts the NST output as well, but NSTs are built to withstand a short circuit across their output.
+This is because a neon tube initially presents a short circuit when it's first switched on.

 As you can see in the main top picture I went overboard somewhat on the construction of this.
 Three spaced nails in a piece of wood would work just as well.
 I had recently purchased a knurling tool and a spherical turning attachment for my lathe, so this seemed like a good excuse to try them out.